1. Home/

 • User satisfaction score

-• Adoption rate by end users
+• Adoption rate among end users

 • Customer satisfaction with automated processes